-The University of Kansas German Club will be reactivated during academic year 2013-2014.
-A student organization, the German Club will be involved with departmental events and plan social activities.
-We encourage all students interested in the language and culture of German-speaking Europe to get involved!
-For more information, please contact the German Club Advisor, Prof. Ari Linden, email@example.com.
+The University of Kansas German Club is for all students interested in the language and culture of German-speaking Europe.
+Members organize film screenings each week, attend departmental events, and organize the weekly Stammtisch meetings.
+For more information, contact the German Club Advisor, Prof. Ari Linden, email@example.com.

-The Department of Germanic Languages & Literatures sponsors lectures throughout the year, usually in collaboration with other campus units such as the European Studies Program, the Hall Center for the Humanities, the KU Max Kade Center, and the School of Business.
+The Department of Germanic Languages & Literatures sponsors lectures throughout the year, usually in collaboration with other campus units such as the European Studies Program, the Hall Center for the Humanities, and the KU Max Kade Center.
 The lectures are free and open to the public and many will count toward GAP (Global Awareness Program) credit.
 Watch the departmental calendar for event information!

 Lied Center of Kansas